Portland Branch Railway: Portland Railway: an early tramway

-The Isle of Portland is rich in an excellent quality of limestone, that was considered ideal for the construction of public buildings.
-Being both durable and easy to work, as well as pleasing in colour, it was very desirable.
+The Isle of Portland is rich in excellent-quality limestone, that was considered ideal for the construction of public buildings.
+It was desirable because it was durable, easy to work, and pleasing in colour.
 In the early nineteenth century, transport to cities where it was required was by coastal shipping.

 Much of the actual quarrying took place at high points on the Island, and getting the heavy material down to a quayside was a considerable task.
-In the early 1820s this led to a tramway being promoted by interested parties, and the Portland Railway was incorporated by Act of Parliament of 10 June 1825.
-It was also known informally as the Merchants' Railway, or the Freeman's Incline.
-It consisted of a horse-drawn tramway from what is now Priory Corner, and a counterbalanced incline 586 yards (536m) in length descending to sea level near Portland Castle.
-From there a further horse-worked section led to Castletown Pier.
+In the early 1820s, this led to a tramway being promoted by interested parties, and the Portland Railway was incorporated by an act of Parliament, the Portland Railway Act 1825 (6 Geo.
+4. c. cxxi) of 10 June 1825.
+It was also known informally as the Merchants' Railway or the Freeman's Incline.
+It consisted of a horse-drawn tramway from what is now Priory Corner and a counterbalanced incline 586 yards (536m) in length descending to sea level near Portland Castle.
+From there, a further horse-worked section led to Castletown Pier.
 It had a track gauge of 4ft 6in (1,372mm), and it opened in October 1826.

-As it was paid for by the quarry operators who used it, its income was rather haphazard, although the public may have been allowed to make use of it.
-Maintenance was not carried out diligently on the track and the cable system, and stoppages due to breakdown were common.
+As it was paid for by the quarry operators who used it, its income was rather haphazard, although the public may have been allowed to use it.
+Maintenance was not carried out diligently on the track and the cable system, and stoppages due to breakdowns were common.
 Notwithstanding continual difficulties, the line continued into the twentieth century.
-Traffic then declined and the First World War effectively stopped the demand for the stone, and the line ceased operation on 17 June 1917.
+Traffic then declined, and the First World War effectively stopped the demand for the stone, and the line ceased operation on 17 June 1917.
 It reopened on 12 January 1920, and business was rather buoyant once again, but the outbreak of World War II indicated the end of operation, and the line closed again, this time permanently, on 11 October 1939.

 Weymouth and Portland Railway

 Main lines at Weymouth

 By the middle decades of the nineteenth century, Weymouth developed considerably as a seaside holiday resort.
-The broad gauge Great Western Railway had taken over the incomplete Wilts, Somerset and Weymouth Railway, and opened a line from near Chippenham to Weymouth on 20 January 1857.
-The London and South Western Railway had reached Dorchester with the aid of the Southampton and Dorchester Railway, and an Act of Parliament had given it running powers from Dorchester to Weymouth over the GWR line.
+The broad gauge Great Western Railway had taken over the incomplete Wilts, Somerset and Weymouth Railway and opened a line from near Chippenham to Weymouth on 20 January 1857.
+The London and South Western Railway had reached Dorchester with the aid of the Southampton and Dorchester Railway, and an act of Parliament had given it running powers from Dorchester to Weymouth over the GWR line.
 As a broad gauge line, the GWR had been compelled to lay mixed gauge track from Dorchester, where the two routes converged, for the convenience of the LSWR.